zammad/zammad-user-documentation/basics/zammad-glossary.rst

    Learn more on :doc:`/extras/dashboard`.

 Documentation
-   If this Glossary isn’t enough already (just kidding, it won’t be), our Documentation is the place to head to for all information on Zammad, especially when it comes to the more technical aspects, such as settings or installations.
+   If this Glossary isn't enough already (just kidding, it won't be), our Documentation is the place to head to for all information on Zammad, especially when it comes to the more technical aspects, such as settings or installations.